-Infants (age leass than 2 years at the time of return travel) are permitted to travel on our tours.
-However, prior to booking, parents must take into consideration the nature of the terrain and the Arctic weather conditions where temperatures can fluctuate between -5C to -25C in December.
+Infants (age leass than 2 years at the time if return travel) are permitted to travel on our tours.
+However, before booking, parents really need to consider the nature of the terrain and the Arctic weather conditions, where temperatures can fluctuate between -5C to -25C in December.
 You will be required to supply suitable clothing for your infant.
-The infant admin fee is £200 for day trip and £150 for overnight tour.
+The infant admin fee is £/€200 for day trips and £/€150 for the short break trips.

 We understand that for many severely ill and disabled children and their parents, a visit to meet Santa is a magnificent dream.
 Our promise to you is that we care enough to try and ensure that this dream is realised.
 We have the honour to work with a number of leading children’s charities and we carry many children with conditions including cancer, cystic fibrosis, blindness and paraplegia.
 We hope to continue to play a part in making such special dreams come true.

-A no smoking policy operates on all our charter flights and coaches to Lapland.
+A no-smoking policy operates on all our charter flights and coaches to Lapland.
 The accommodation and restaurants used in this programme are non-smoking in all areas.

 The Euro is the currency used in Finland.
 Please note there are no banking facilities at Enontekio Airport and only limited facilities at Rovaniemi Airport.
 Clients should obtain currency prior to departure.

 Your activities are subject to local weather conditions which are out of our control.
 The resorts we use generally have reliable snow records, however, if there is insufficient snow for the planned activities to operate, our suppliers will move activities to where snow is available so that a modified programme of activities can operate.
 Alternative activities may also be offered that are not reliant on snow or ice.
 We reserve the right to amend or cancel any part of our tours or safaris if we or our suppliers consider that conditions are unsafe.
-See booking condition no. 15.
+See booking condition no. 16.